ibm-cloud-docs/BlockStorage/managing-block-storage.md

 Active replicas and dependent duplicates can block reclamation of the Storage volume.
 Make sure that the volume is no longer mounted, host authorizations are revoked, replication is canceled, and no dependent duplicates exist before you attempt to cancel the original volume.

-## Deleting a storage LUN from the SLCLI
+## Deleting a storage LUN from the CLI
 {: #cancelLUNCLI}
 {: help}
 {: support}